-It is important to understand that what works for one person may not work for another when using these online chat rooms.
-Just because someone claims that a certain medication, coping mechanism, resource, or alternative form of treatment did or did not work for them does not mean that it has the same effect on everyone.
+Although most people in the chatroom may have good intentions with their advice, they most likely aren’t professional therapists specializing in depression.
+It can be important to understand that what works for one person may not work for another.
+Just because someone claims that a certain medication, coping mechanism, resource, or alternative form of treatment did or did not work for them does not mean that it will have the same effect on everyone.

 You Don’t Know Who You’re Talking To

+Not everyone is who they say they are online, and depression chat lines are not immune to people with predatory habits.
 An individual may put on a supportive mask while not having the best intentions in these online chat rooms.
-Occasionally depression chat rooms will fall victim to individuals who try to bully or harass users that may be vulnerable.
+Occasionally, those using depression chat rooms can fall victim to individuals who try to bully or harass users that may be vulnerable.
 Sexual predators or those with abusive tendencies might try to find someone to connect with who they perceive as being more vulnerable.

 They Don’t Always Help

-Likewise, it is important to avoid becoming the sole caregiver for someone experiencing depression in the virtual community.
+Likewise, it can be important to avoid becoming the sole caregiver for someone experiencing depression in the virtual community.
 As much as you may want to support others, there is a difference between offering someone advice and support and becoming a sole resource for them to rely on.
 Everyone in the community is responsible for pursuing their own mental health treatment plan, and no one should, at any time, feel an obligation to care for someone else.